-It is suggested that you consider following the guidelines provided below to create research assignments require the use of research skills, improve critical thinking skills, and encourage the use of a variety of library materials.
+The guidelines below can help you create research assignments that require the use of research skills, improve critical thinking skills, and encourage the use of a variety of library materials.

 Having a well-designed research assignment can be key to students having a positive experience during library instruction.
-Library instruction is most effective when students research assignment that requires them to utilize the various resources in the library and the information seeking skills that they have learned as a result of the instruction.
-Such an assignment ensures the retention of those skills and provides an opportunity to determine whether the instruction has been successful.
+Library instruction is most effective when students have a research assignment that requires them to utilize various resources in the library and the information-seeking skills that they have learned as a result of the instruction.
+Such an assignment promotes the retention of those skills and provides an opportunity to determine whether the instruction has been successful.
 It also highlights the areas in which the students require additional or repeat instruction.

 - Provide a clear, simple, written definition of the task.
 Verify that students understand the assignment.
 Include a list of resources you would like them to consult or ask the librarian to develop a list of materials available in the library that will support their research.

 - Encourage critical thinking skills by posing a problem or question for which students must develop a solution.
 Ask students to find information and use it in a meaningful way rather than just locate facts.
 Have them evaluate the information they find by analyzing it, questioning it, and comparing various information sources.

 - Define the terms you use and be specific about the tools that students should use to complete their assignment.
 Make sure they know the difference between magazines and scholarly literature (professional, peer reviewed, refereed journals).
 For instance, indicating that students should not use encyclopedias as sources eliminates the use of the World Book, but also the use of excellent, subject-specific encyclopedias written by experts and scholars in the field.
 Forbidding the use of the Internet often confuses students into thinking that they cannot utilize subscription databases (accessed through the Internet) that provide citations and the full text of scholarly journal articles.